-You’re ready for Microsoft Purview when your organization can no longer clearly see where sensitive data lives, who can access it, or how it’s being used—and when compliance depends on manual checks instead of continuous visibility.
+You need Microsoft Purview when you can no longer clearly see where sensitive data lives, who can access it, or how it is being moved across Microsoft 365, endpoints, cloud services, and AI tools.

 That uncertainty raises a few questions: